FOLLOW US

 Passports

-To enter Jordan, your passport must be valid for at least 6 months after the date you arrive.
+To enter Jordan, your passport must be valid for at least six months beyond your date of arrival.

 Visas

-E-visas can be applied for online before travel, and fees vary depending on whether a single-entry, double-entry or multiple-entry visa is required.
-Travellers from countries not eligible for visa on arrival or visa exemption should contact the nearest Jordanian embassy or consulate to confirm requirements.
-Visa regulations may change, so visitors are advised to check the latest entry information before travelling.
+E-visas can be applied for online prior to travel.
+Fees vary depending on whether a single-entry, double-entry, or multiple-entry visa is requested.
+Travellers whose nationality is not eligible for visa on arrival or visa exemption should contact the nearest Jordanian embassy or consulate before travelling.

 Visa Note

-If you plan to visit Israel and the Palestinian Territories and then return to Jordan, you should obtain a multiple-entry visa before departure, as visas on arrival are not issued at the King Hussein/Allenby Bridge crossing.
+If you plan to visit Israel and the Palestinian Territories and then re-enter Jordan, you should obtain a multiple-entry visa in advance.
+Visas on arrival are not issued at the King Hussein/Allenby Bridge, and travellers returning via this crossing without a valid visa may be refused entry.

 Types and Cost